quintel/documentation/docs/main/co2-ccus.md

 ![Supply and demand of carbon](/img/docs/ccus_supply_demand_mekko.png)

 You can make choices about the supply and demand independently.
 The ETM registers a carbon 'surplus/export' in case more carbon is captured than is stored or utilised.
 Vice versa, a 'deficit/import' occurs when less carbon is captured than used for storage and utilisation.

+## Carbon import
+Carbon import can be an interesting business case for countries that have a proper carbon storage infrastructure.
+External entities can buy the right to transport emitted carbon to the importing country.

 ## Transport
 Carbon can be transported in two different ways in the ETM: